Who is Millie?

 I also enjoy photography, baking, arts and crafts, writing, necklace hoarding and being a catmom.
 All photos on this blog are my own, unless otherwise stated.

 I accept review requests from authors and publishers.
 I’m happy to receive ARCs or finished copies of books to review.
 I prefer physical books, but do accept e-books.
 Genres I prefer are fiction, fantasy, sci-fi, historical fiction, young adult and middle-grade (of all kinds – I friggen love middle-grade).
 However, I don’t limit myself to those genres and will read anything I think will interest me.

 By accepting a book to review, I can’t guarantee that I’ll read it or post my review immediately.
 I’ll try my best to read and review the book in a timely manner and post close to the release date, but if you have a specific time frame in mind, please let me know so I can do my best to work with it.

-All reviews are my honest opinion and could possibly contain negative comments based on any issues I may have with the book.
+All reviews are my honest opinion and that means I may not enjoy a book.
 Please know, I’m not trying to be mean, but I can’t promise that I’ll always be able to find something positive to say about a book.

 If you would like to contact me about a review, team up for a post (I love to see other people’s pretty books and feature them in a Judging post), or if you just want to talk about books, drop me a line at milliebot.reads[at]gmail[dot]com.

 I stopped giving my reviews on my blog a number (star) rating, because I prefer to focus on whether or not I enjoyed the book and who else I think might enjoy it – sometimes my thoughts just don’t translate to a number.
 However, for other sites where I post that use stars, here’s an idea of my thoughts when I rate a book.